Table of contents

 However, if you live somewhere with milder winters, like Vancouver Island, then you could consider an outdoor tankless water heater.

 There are a few advantages to outdoor models, including additional space-saving, and cheaper and faster installation because you don’t have to worry about ventilation.

 3 Important Questions to Help You Determine if Your Water Heater Is Due for an Upgrade

 How Old is Your Tank?

-You can usually find out how old your water heater is by checking the sticker on the side.
-It should have the name and number of the contractors who installed it and the unit’s serial number.
+You can usually find out the age of your water heater by checking the sticker on the side.
+It should have the name and number of the contractor who installed it and the unit’s serial number.
 Once you have these, a simple phone call will tell you all you need to know about the age of your water heater.

 Are you getting the hot water you need?
-Sometimes all it takes to make your water hotter is a simple adjustment of a valve but if you have already maxed out the capacity of your water heater, it may be time to start thinking of an upgrade.
+Sometimes all it takes to make your water hotter is a simple adjustment of a valve, but if you have already maxed out the capacity of your water heater, then it may be time to consider an upgrade.

 Are You Paying Too Much?